Tell me what you don't eat and I'll tell you who you are.

 When it comes to motivations for becoming vegetarian, it's no surprise that concern for animal welfare is the most commonly cited.
 Animal issues take many different forms, the most radical being anti-speciesism, which advocates equal treatment for all species, human and non-human.
 Motivations also range from more individual concerns for health and well-being, to broader concerns for the environment.

-"What interested us, beyond the diversity of motivations, was the perceived distance - or otherwise - between the vegetarian community and the rest of society", says Lucie Sirieix.
+"What interested us, beyond the diversity of motivations, was the perceived distance - or lack of it - between the vegetarian community and the rest of society", says Lucie Sirieix.
 Some of our interviewees point to the normality of their practices, while others point to their strong antagonism with the rest of society.
 For example, for T., vegetarianism "speaks of things that are commonly accepted in society", while conversely, L. believes that "in today's society, it's still inconceivable to be a vegetarian despite all the fashion, despite everything you want".

 Taking action

 Here again, there are many answers to the question of whether or not we practice as individuals and/or as a community.
-"I really feel I belong to a community, and I really appreciate this feeling of belonging.
+"I really feel like I belong to a community, and I really appreciate this feeling of belonging.
 It's a bit like being a fan of a soccer club", says M., while N. asserts: "I'm not at all a community, ghetto...
 I don't like things like that".
 And the communities cited are diverse: communities of ideas (the L214 association, the Association des végétariens de France), virtual communities (a local Facebook group) or physical communities (colleagues at a vegetarian fast-food restaurant...).

 Another salient aspect of the interviews was the decision to act.
 "The thing that really made me decide was a particular news report, which denounced overproduction and the food industry's exploitation of animals, conditioning them deplorably and force-feeding them antibiotics just to increase production and yields", says M..
 The final decision to stop eating animal products is often motivated by a triggering event.
 In particular, animal cruelty, but also a bad personal experience or the influence of a relative or doctor.